syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Conditional-Styles.md

 ![](SfDataGrid_images/ConditionalStyle_CellStyle_2.png)

-## Styling Cells using RowStyle Event
+## Styling Cells using RowStyle event

-The Conditional style can be applied for an entire row based on any condition by using [QueryRowStyle](https://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~QueryRowStyle_EV.html) event, this event will be fired for each row initaially and provides the following properties through the [QueryRowStyleEventArgs](https://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.QueryRowStyleEventArgs.html) in its EventHandler:
+The Conditional style can be applied for an entire row based on any condition by using [QueryRowStyle](https://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~QueryRowStyle_EV.html) event.
+This event will be fired for each row and provides the following properties through the [QueryRowStyleEventArgs](https://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.QueryRowStyleEventArgs.html) in its EventHandler:

 * `RowData`: Provides the row data of current row in iteration.
 * `RowIndex`: Provides the row index of current row in iteration.